Quickstart¶

 Handling Operator Parameters¶

-method provides insight into these parameters.
-When invoked with the same arguments as the operator, it returns the default parameters utilized.
+The .default_params method provides insight into these parameters.
+When invoked with the same arguments as the operator, it returns the default parameters being used.

 # Get the operator parameters for a FiniteDifferences field